 There are a number of areas in which prevalence studies could be improved: continued estimation and evaluation of prevalence in the same population over time; assessment of ASD prevalence in the context of other neurodevelopmental disorders; collection of data beyond core ASD symptoms, including genetic data and co-occurring medical, dental, and behavioral conditions; and expansion of studies across ages.

-More research is needed to tailor treatments, interventions, services and supports to the evolving needs of school-age children, adolescents transitioning to adulthood, and adults with autism.
-There is a need to address co-occurring conditions and developmental changes that coincide with transitions from adolescence to adulthood, to better assess functional outcomes (e.g., school-to-work, independent living, access to healthcare, including oral health care) in older individuals, and to develop improved quality-of-life measures for adults with ASD that assess dimensions other than intelligence and language skill.
+More research is needed to tailor treatments, interventions, services and supports to the evolving needs of schoolage children, adolescents transitioning to adulthood, and adults with autism.
+There is a need to address co-occurring conditions and developmental changes that coincide with transitions from adolescence to adulthood, to better assess functional outcomes (e.g., school-to-work, independent living, access to healthcare, including oral health care) in older people, and to develop improved quality-of-life measures for adults with ASD that assess dimensions other than intelligence and language skill.
 There is little information about the number of adults with ASD within the criminal justice system.

-Finally, merging and analyzing health care, education, and social services administrative databases that include information about individuals with ASD will facilitate the study of whether early diagnosis, entry to services, and type of intervention, affects the course of ASD over time.
+Finally, merging and analyzing health care, education, and social services administrative databases that include information about people with ASD will facilitate the study of whether early diagnosis, entry to services, and type of intervention, affects the course of ASD over time.
 Methods for merging such databases and linking investigator-recruited samples to these merged databases have been used in other populations and in specific locales with success.
+ASPIRATIONAL GOAL: Advances in intervention, education, and services will support and enable people on the autism spectrum to lead fulfilling and productive lives in the community.